Mandapa: Nomenclature

-In Burmese, the term mandat (မဏ္ဍပ်), which has etymological origins in Pali maṇḍapa, is an open platform or pavilion from which people spray water on passers-by during the Buddhist festival Thingyan.
+In Burmese, the term mandap (မဏ္ဍပ်), which has etymological origins in Pali maṇḍapa, is an open platform or pavilion from which people spray water on passers-by during the Buddhist festival Thingyan.

 In Javanese, the mandapa is known as a pendhapa (ꦥꦼꦤ꧀ꦝꦥ).
 Unusually, Indonesian pendopos are built mostly for Muslim communities.
 Many mosques follow the pendopo design, with a layered roof.

 In Khmer, Mandapa is pronounced to be Mondup (មណ្ឌប), means pavilion.
 Khmer people often refer it as a small shrine with high crown-shaped like tower, decorated with exquisite ornaments in various styles.
 In Khmer temples during Angkor era, A Mandapa is generally attached to the central tower of a temple and lied longitudinally to one of each main direction.

 In Tamil, this platform is the Aayiram Kaal Mandapam – a distinctly thousand pillared hall close to the vimana of the Koil which forms a distinct part of the site plan of classical Dravidian architecture.

 In Thai, it is called a mondop (มณฑป).
 It features often in Thai temple art and architecture, either in the form of a Hor Trai (a temple library) or as an altar shrine such as the one in Wat Chiang Man in Chiang Mai.